Skip to content

 One core issue is that LLMs have limited context windows, which are like viewing frames that can’t always fit an entire document.
 This means you have to be smart about how you chunk and retrieve information.
 To keep things moving quickly, you’ll want to optimize each part of the pipeline.
 This could involve using more efficient embedding models, refining your retrieval strategies, or even caching common queries.

-Addressing privacy and compliance concerns
+Staying on top of privacy and compliance

 When your RAG system has access to a wide range of internal documents, security becomes paramount.
 You absolutely must ensure that the application doesn’t accidentally surface sensitive information to users who shouldn’t see it.
 For example, you wouldn't want an all-hands Q&A bot to pull answers from confidential HR or financial documents.